 Sign Up for Updates

-AP CSP is for All Students
+Computer Science Is for All Students

-To create a diverse AP CSP class, make an extra effort to recruit girls and underrepresented minorities.
+To create a diverse AP class, make an extra effort to recruit girls and underrepresented minorities.
 Your encouragement will spark new pathways for these students.

 The evidence-based strategies below will help you recruit all students.